ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 Within RST files, heading titles are followed by a line having a string of characters that is the same length as the heading title.
-If the length of the characters under the heading title do not match the length of the heading title, Sphinx will generate a warning.
+If the length of the characters under the heading title do not match the length of the heading title, Sphinx generates a warning.

 For consistency within PyAnsys libraries, the use of these special characters is recommended for headings but are not enforced: